-All students in the Psychological Counseling Ed.M. program (COUM and COUS) must take specific required courses in the following content areas:
+All students in the Mental Health Counseling Ed.M. program (COUM) must take specific required courses in the following content areas:

-- Human growth and development: HUDK 4022, Developmental psychology: Childhood (3); HUDK 4023, Developmental psychology: Adolescence (3); HUDK 4024, Developmental psychology: Adulthood and the lifespan (3); or HUDK 5029, Personality development and socialization across the lifespan (3) - Social cultural foundations of counseling: CCPJ 4873, The Winter Roundtable on Cultural Psychology and Education (1) and two of the following: CCPJ 5165, Racial-Cultural Counseling Laboratory (4); CCPJ 5020, Racism and Racial Identity in Psychology and Education (3) CCPJ 5164, Multicultural Counseling and Psychology (3) (4) CCPJ 4050 Microaggressions in Institutional Climates (3) or CCPJ 4180 LGBT (Q) Issues in Psychology (3).
-Please note: one of the two courses must be CCPJ 5020, CCPJ 5164, or CCPJ 5165 - Counseling theory and practice: CCPJ 4064, Theories of counseling (3) and CCPJ 5371, Foundations of counseling (3) - Psychopathology: CCPJ 4000, Multicultural psychopathology (3); CCPX 5032, Adult psychopathology (3); or CCPX 5034, Child psychopathology (3) - Group counseling: CCPJ 5025, Group counseling (3) - Lifestyle and career development: CCPJ 5062, Career counseling and development (3) - Assessment and appraisal: CCPJ 5060, Assessment in counseling psychology (3), and one of the following: HUDM 5059, Psychological measurement (3); HUDM 4050, Introduction to measurement (3); or CCPJ 4066, Foundations of testing and accountability (3) - Research and program evaluation: ORLJ 4009, Understanding behavioral research (3) and ORL 5522, Evaluation methods I (3) - or CCPJ 5070 Evaluation methods in counseling psychology (3) - Professional orientation and ethics: CCPJ 4560, Professional and ethical issues in psychological counseling (3) - Foundations of mental health counseling and consultation: CCPJ 5371, Foundations of counseling (3) (also listed under Counseling Theory and Practice) and CCPJ 4165, Consultation in community agencies and resources (3) - Clinical instruction: CCPJ 5360, Practicum in career and personal counseling (4) - One year of supervised fieldwork: CCPJ 5260, Fieldwork in psychological counseling and rehabilitation (6 points total spread over two or three semesters); CCPJ 5263, Supervised fieldwork in elementary school counseling (6 points total spread over two or three semesters); or CCPJ 5265, Supervised fieldwork in secondary school counseling (6 points total spread over two or three semesters).
+- Human growth and development: HUDK 4024, Developmental psychology: Adulthood and the lifespan (3); or HUDK 5029, Personality development and socialization across the lifespan (3) - Social cultural foundations of counseling: CCPJ 4873, The Winter Roundtable on Cultural Psychology and Education (1), CCPJ 5164, Multicultural Counseling and Psychology and one of the following: CCPJ 5165, Racial-Cultural Counseling Laboratory (4); CCPJ 5020, Racism and Racial Identity in Psychology and Education (3) CCPJ 5164, Multicultural Counseling and Psychology (3); CCPJ 4050 Microaggressions in InstitutionalInstituitional Climates (3); CCPJ 4180 LGBT (Q) Issues in Psychology (3); CCPJ 4070 Counseling Linguistically Diverse Populations: Latina/o Psychology (3); CCPJ 4068 Counseling and Gender (3); Reconstructing Gender: Exploring Transgender Experiences (3) or IND 5020 Participatory Methods(3). - Counseling theory and practice: CCPJ 4064, Theories of counseling (3) and CCPJ 5371, Foundations of counseling (3) - Psychopathology: CCPJ 4000, Multicultural psychopathology (3) or CCPX 5032, Adult psychopathology (3); - Group counseling: CCPJ 5025, Group counseling (3) - Lifestyle and career development: CCPJ 5062, Career counseling and development (3) - Assessment and appraisal: CCPJ 5060, Assessment in counseling psychology (3), and one of the following: HUDM 5059, Psychological measurement (3); HUDM 4050, Introduction to measurement (3); CCPJ 4066, Foundations of testing and accountability (3); or HUDM 4120 Basic Concepts of Statistics (3) - Research and program evaluation: CCPJ 5070 Evaluation and research methods in counseling psychology - Professional orientation and ethics: CCPJ 4560, Professional and ethical issues in psychological counseling (3) - Foundations of mental health counseling and consultation: CCPJ 5371, Foundations of counseling (3) (also listed under Counseling Theory and Practice) and CCPJ 4165, Consultation in community agencies and resources (3)

+- Clinical instruction: CCPJ 5360, Practicum in career and personal counseling (1) - One year of supervised fieldwork: CCPJ 5260, Fieldwork in psychological counseling and rehabilitation (6 points total spread over two or three semesters);